aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 8. On the **Review** page, scroll down to the bottom, and choose **Update stack**.

-While your stack is updating, navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/v2/home), and choose **Instances**.
-Notice a new instance, of the `arm64` architecture has been launched, whilst the instance with the `x86-64` architecture you created earlier with your stack is terminated.
-CloudFormation created your new instance first, and deleted the previous one: this example illustrates, the **update behavior for Replacement**.
+While your stack is updating, navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/), and choose **Instances**.
+You will notice a new instance will be launched, and the instance you created earlier in this lab will be terminated.
+When you updated the stack with the AMI change you made above, CloudFormation created your new instance first, and deleted the previous one: this example illustrates the **Replacement** behavior.

 Congratulations!
 You have learned the **Replacement** update behavior.